-Protesters demonstrate at the US embassy in Iraq in the new test for Trump - The Media Times
+Protesters demonstrate at the US Embassy in Iraq in the new test for Trump - The Media Times

 The State Department said diplomatic personnel inside were safe and there were no plans to evacuate them.

-U.S. officials, speaking on condition of anonymity, said troops from the 82nd Air Division in Fort Bragg, North Carolina could be sent to the region in the next few hours if needed.
+U.S. officials, speaking on condition of anonymity, said troops from the 82nd Airborne Division in Fort Bragg, North Carolina, could be sent to the region in the next few hours if needed.
 They could number in the hundreds, though less than a thousand, officials said.

 The unprecedented attack on a US diplomatic mission in Iraq marked a sharp escalation of conflict between representatives of the United States and Iran – both influential players in the country – and plunged US relations with Iraq to their worst levels in years. .